 I have been looking after other children in my home since 1997 and have been a full-time dayhome provider affiliated with the Strathcona County Family Dayhome Agency since 2002.
 I have my Child Care Supervisor (Level 3) certification, a Bow Valley College Early Learning and Child Care diploma, and am 9 credits away from an Early Learning and Child Care diploma at MacEwan University.

 Before I began my early learning and childcare career path, I completed a BA and MA in English Language and Literature at the University of Alberta, and reached the all-but-dissertation stage of a Ph.D at the University of Toronto in the same field.
-That education has left me with a love of literature and a knowledge of children’s literature that I take great joy in sharing with the children in my program.
+That education has left me with a love of literacy and literature and a knowledge of children’s literature that I take great joy in sharing with the children in my program.

 To further my early childhood education experience, I was a board member with the BriarPatch Preschool and Family Life Education Centre (a registered charity) from 2001 through 2013, when I left to concentrate on my studies.
 During this time, I was involved in the process of creating a successful preschool program from the bottom up, including the initial space rental, hiring teachers, financial management, fundraising, event planning, curriculum development and creating bylaws and policies.
 I volunteered regularly at open houses, parent information nights and in the classroom.